knyazer/bootstrapped-dqn-scaling/README.md

 |-----------|-------------------|--------|------------|
 | BDQN      | 0.80 ± 0.01      | 0.84   | 4.1        |
 | RP-BDQN   | 0.87 ± 0.02      | 0.69   | 8.1        |

+The $R^2$ values indicate that the model captures over-all trend well, while dispersion values indicate that there is too much variance that is unexplained by the model - which implies the model fits the data quite poorly.
+[Here is a wikipedia page about dispersion.](https://en.wikipedia.org/wiki/Reduced_chi-squared_statistic)

 ### Performance Boundaries